PDhvanik/Aayuga-Back-End/readme.md

 ## Acknowledgments

-- Special thanks to the OpenAI team for the ChatGPT API.
+- Special thanks to the Google AI team for the Gemini API.

 - Gratitude to the LinkedIn community for support and feedback.